mpv-player/mpv/DOCS/man/options.rst

         Pitch black room

-    NOTE: Typical movie content (Blu-ray etc.) already contains a gamma drop of about 0.8, so specifying it here as well will result in even even darker image than intended!
+    NOTE: Typical movie content (Blu-ray etc.) already contains a gamma drop of about 0.8, so specifying it here as well will result in even darker image than intended!

 ``--gamma-auto``